awslabs/multi-model-server/docs/server.md

   ]
 }
 ```
-You will see this result in the response to your `curl` call to the predict endpoint, and in the server logs in the terminal window running MMS.
+You will see this result in the response to your `curl` call to the predict endpoint, and depending on the logging options selected, in the terminal window running MMS, and/or log files.

 After this deep dive, you might also be interested in:
 * [Metrics](metrics.md): what kind of metrics and logs are available